eddelbuettel/rcppquantuccia/README.md

 including the model subdirectory using the Sobol-based Brownian Market Models.
 This shrinks the resulting shared library from around 26 mb (!!) to 0.64 mb, and the (compressed) source tarball from 1.6 mb to 0.24 mb.

+As of version 0.0.5, the focus is _strictly_ on calendaring.

 ### Installation